rylero/PikeLabsCompetition/README.md

 ![Diagram of Project Structure](docs/structure.excalidraw.svg)

 ### API Choice
-For this extension we use GROK completition with custom Brave Search API tooling
+For this extension we use GROK completion with custom Brave Search API tooling

 Speed Comparison of Models (based on analysis of this article https://www.npr.org/2025/04/22/nx-s1-5372588/trump-tariffs-imf-trade-world-economy):
 | Model    | Speed |